Croatia Travel Guide

 When to visit Croatia

-If you’re used to the haphazard weather of Central Europe, Croatia will come as a nice surprise.
-There’s two main climatic zones at play here that give Croatia such a unique flavour.
+If you’re used to the haphazard weather of Central Europe, Croatia will come as a pleasant surprise.
+There are two main climatic zones at play here that give Croatia its unique character.

 Summer at Rab Island, Croatia

 The best time to visit Croatia is around May-June and September-October.
-The peak tourist season in Croatia runs between July and August.
+The peak tourist season in Croatia typically runs from July to August.
 During these months, its top destinations fill up fast.
-At times, it leads to burdensome crowds and limited accommodations choices.
+At times, it leads to burdensome crowds and limited accommodation choices.

-Far better is to travel in the late spring/early summer or late summer/early autumn shoulder seasons.
+It’s far better to travel in the late spring/early summer, or late summer/early autumn shoulder seasons.
 The weather at this time is still quite pleasant.
-You’ll also enjoy a little more elbow room for you to maneuver through the country.
+You’ll also enjoy a little more elbow room to maneuver through the country.

 Where to go in Croatia